A Complete Guide to Gaining Muscle Mass

 The effects of obesity also have drastic consequences at a macro level.
 Severe illnesses and diseases lead to low productivity and efficiency, leading to many absent and unproductive days at work that cost millions of dollars to the U.S. economy in terms of lost output and efficiency.

-Fortunately, the fitness industry is gaining penetration across greater levels of the American society, which, as a result, is pushing many to resort to intense training and exercise to reduce body fat percentage and lower their body’s BMI (Body Mass Index) levels.
+society, which, as a result, is pushing many to resort to intense training and exercise to reduce body fat percentage and lower their body’s BMI (Body Mass Index) levels.

 Regardless of what workout program you follow, muscle development is at the core of getting rid of excess body fat and helping you get the ripped body image you have long desired.
 The rise in popular Hollywood culture, especially with actors and actresses achieving a high muscle definition for a particular role, is inspiring many to take on the challenge to achieve a similar feat.
 Increasingly, gaining muscle is becoming associated with boosting self-confidence and attractiveness.